 Yes.
 If you decide to use Proctorio, consider these:

-- Turn the recording features off.
+- Turn the recording and room scan features off.

 - Keep its use to the minimum number of exams.